tas2580/seourls/README.md

 /viewtopic.php?f=1&t=2 becomes /forum-title-f1/topic-title-t2.html

+You can access the XML sitemap under {YOUR_BOARD_URL}/seositemap.xml

 INSTALATION
 ----------
 To install this extension download it from here and upload the files in your forum under <b>/ext/tas2580/seourls</b>.